DPFP/chuwa0620/ShortQuestions/hw1.md

 generate an output artifact whose type depends on the configuration in pom.xml file (JAR, WAR, ZIP, or so on)

 2. the install phase will go a step further than package phase.
 After creating the artifact, the install phase will copies the generated artifact to local Maven repository.

+## Q12: What is plugins in maven, list some plugins.
+plugins are extensions which provide more functionality to the build process. we can customize the build, test, repost and deploy phases of our project.

+some types of plugins:
+- maven-jar-plugin: create jar file
+- maven-war-plugin: create war file
+- maven-dependency-plugin: manage dependencies, resolve conflicts, and analyze dependency info